GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/faq.md

 :::{dropdown} Why doesn't DEA make Landsat thermal bands available to users?
 :name: landsat-no-thermal

-Landsat satellites not only collect data in the short-wave spectrum, but also collect data through to the thermal infrared bands.
+Landsat satellite sensors not only collect data in the short-wave spectrum, but also collect data through to the thermal infrared bands.
 The USGS makes this data available in the form of a [surface temperature and emissivity product](https://www.usgs.gov/landsat-missions/landsat-collection-2-surface-temperature), which it provides separately to the surface reflectance products.